ideati/challenges/Data/Words/README.md

 ```
 The penalty is: 20.3 kb -> 0.020 s.

-Total performance for the reference implementation: 0.576 seconds (This is the mark to beat)
+Total performance for the reference implementation: 0.576 seconds (This is the mark to beat to win the prize)